Some people love blogging. And some not so much…don’t fall into this group, like I did.

 You may not see immediate results.

-You may get frustrated when your comments are at zero.
+Or you may get frustrated when your comments are at zero.

-You may think your hard work is being pushed out into a field of crickets.
+And you may think your hard work is being pushed out into a field of crickets.

 Shake it off, and keep going.